ermiyasabate/ErmiyasAbate/README.md

     <tr>
       <td>
       <h3>About Me</h3>👋Hello!
 I’m Ermiyas Abate, a passionate computer programmer based in Addis Ababa, Ethiopia.
 With a background in both Bachelor’s and Master’s degrees in Computer Science, I’ve been immersed in the world of code and algorithms for quite some time.<br>
-      <h3>What I Do</h3>🚀 Currently, I’m diving deep into the fascinating realms of machine learning and data science.
-The idea of teaching computers to learn from data and make intelligent decisions captivates me.
-Whether it’s wrangling messy datasets, training neural networks, or exploring statistical models, I’m always up for a good challenge.<br><br></td>
+      <h3>What I Do</h3>🚀 Currently, I’m diving deep into the fascinating world of cybersecurity and ethical hacking.
+I love diving into systems, finding vulnerabilities, and helping organizations strengthen their defenses.<br><br></td>
     </tr>
   </tbody>
 </table>